dphfox/Fusion/docs/tutorials/index.md

 Welcome to the Fusion tutorial section!
-Here, you'll learn how to build great interfaces with Fusion, even if you're a complete newcomer to the library.
+Here, you'll learn how to build great things with Fusion, even if you're a complete newcomer to the library.

+You'll not only learn how Fusion's features work, but you'll also be presented with wisdom from those who've worked with some of the largest Fusion codebases today.

-!!! caution "But first, something important..."
+!!! caution "But first, some advice from the maintainers..."
 	**<span style="font-size: 1.5em; color: var(--fusiondoc-accent);">
-	Do not use Fusion for real-world production work unless you're 100,000% willing and able to withstand large breaking changes.
+	Fusion is pre-1.0 software.
 	</span>**

-	Fusion is in very early beta right now!
-You *will* encounter:

-	- bugs in core features
-	- updates that completely remove existing features
-	- changes in behaviour between versions
+	We *(the maintainers and contributors)* work hard to keep releases bug-free and relatively complete, so it should be safe to use in production.
+Many people already do, and report fantastic results!

+	However, we mark Fusion as pre-1.0 because we are working on the design of the library itself.
+We strive for the best library design we can deliver, which means breaking changes are common and sweeping.

+	With Fusion, you should expect:

+	- upgrades to be frictionful, requiring code to be rethought
+	- features to be superseded or removed across versions
+	- advice or best practices to change over time

+	You should *also* expect:

+	- careful consideration around breakage, even though we reserve the right to do it
+	- clear communication ahead of any major changes
-	- changing advice on coding conventions and how to structure your project
+	- helpful advice to answer your questions and ease your porting process

-	This is not a bad thing!
-Moving fast with Fusion at this early stage means we can quickly abandon counterproductive ideas and features, and discover much more solid foundations to build upon.

-	Don't be discouraged from Fusion though; feel free to follow along with our development and try using the library in your own time!
-More stable, long-term Fusion versions will be available once Fusion exits beta testing.
+	We hope you enjoy using Fusion!

 -----